Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 # TODO
 - **Done:** Make a script that generates a GitHub action file which runs all files of a directory
-- Check if input is actually existing text file
+- Check if input is an actually existing text file
+- Add the Implements

 # How to use
 <h3>Create one Ankideck (easier, shorter)</h3>